Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Results and Discussion

 In Figure~\ref{figMC}, simulated profiles of the CL intensity, both for the GaN and the QW emission, are compared to a selection of experimental profiles measured across the dislocation.
-Two different situations are simulated.
+Three different situations are simulated.
 First, as above, only the nonradiative recombination induced by the piezoelectric field near the surface is considered, and the recombination velocity at the dislocation line is set to zero.
-Second, the nonradiative recombination at the dislocation is included by adding a cylinder with infinite recombination velocity around the dislocation line.
+Second, only the nonradiative recombination at the dislocation line is taken into account, with the dislocation line being represented by a thin cylinder with infinite recombination velocity.
+Third, both effects are included in the simulation.
 Note that both, the experimental and simulated profiles, are always normalized to the intensity far from the dislocation to highlight the intensity contrast.
 A lower contrast should not be confused with a higher absolute emission intensity.

 As expected, the simulated curves at $V=3$~kV, where the generation volume does not extend beyond the reach of the piezoelectric field, are only weakly affected by nonradiative recombination at the dislocation line.
 However, for an acceleration voltage of 7~kV and especially at $T=80$~K, the difference between the simulated curves with active or inactive dislocation line becomes more pronounced, particularly for the QW emission.
 Here, it is of importance that the QW is not directly excited by the scattered electrons, but only by carriers diffusing from the generation volume to the QW.
 Thus, carriers have to traverse up to 650~nm to contribute to the QW emission, while the GaN emission originates from shallower depths.